ThamyHelaysa/form-ui-ex/README.en.md

 A semi functional form with Design System

 ## Challenge:
-1. Createa form with three fields with mask on two of them (celular and CPF) :heavy_check_mark:
+1. Create a form with three fields with mask on two of them (celular and CPF) :heavy_check_mark:
 1. Only after the fulfillment of the fields the form can be submitted :heavy_check_mark:

 *Read this in other language: [English](README.en.md), [Portuguese](/README.md).*